 Special equipment is needed for biofeedback and it must be taught by a professional.
 Biofeedback involves using machines to monitor subtle changes in the body, such as skin temperature, muscle tension, heart rate, blood pressure, etc. By monitoring subtle changes in the body's autonomic functions, a person can learn what technique works to produce the desired result.
 Eventually, the person can produce the same result without the machine.
-Click here to find a BCIA (The Biofeedback Certification Institute of America) biofeedback practitioner.
+Click here to find a BCIA (The Biofeedback Certification International Alliance) biofeedback practitioner.

 Other Therapies to Reduce Stress

 Massage Therapy is very beneficial for relaxing muscles, increasing circulation, and relieving stress.
 Regular massage can help manage stress and back pain.
 Soaking in warm water relaxes the muscles and has a calming effect